 Although PEX’s pros far outweigh the cons, discussing them is essential.
 Here are a few cons of the PEX pipes.

-• PEX is semi-permeable, meaning liquid can enter the pipe.
-As far as the safety part is concerned, PEX isn’t anti-bacterial.
+- PEX is semi-permeable, meaning liquid can enter the pipe.
+As far as safety is concerned, PEX isn’t anti-bacterial.
 Liquid interfering in the pipe can lead to contamination.

 PEX Pipes Applications